lipp15/bracket-world/README.md

 $('#bracket1').bracket();
 ```

-Options can be sent in the invocation - this example creates an 11 team bracket, with 50 pixels of spacing from the top of the container in a 700 pixel space, zoomed out to 75% scale with helper icons and specific team names/seeds:
+Options can be sent in the invocation - this example creates an 11 team bracket, with 50 pixels of spacing from the top of the container in a 700 pixel vertical space, zoomed out to 75% scale with helper icons and specific team names/seeds:
 ```JavaScript
 $('#bracket1').bracket(
 {